jasongitaccount/ezconfig.sh/README.md

 `File` is the plaintext configuration file you would like to modify.

 `Operation` can be one of the following options:
+  - `add` attemps to add a key/value set to the end of the file if it doesn't already exist.
+If the set exists, it will be overwritten.
+Most useful when the key is not supposed to be unique (e.g. adding `127.0.0.1  secondlocal` to the `hosts` file)

-  - `set` first attempts to update the last preexisting key/value that is NOT commented out by `#`.
+  - `set` first attempts to update the value of the last preexisting key that is NOT commented out by `#`.
 If a matching key does not exist, a new key/value set will be added to the end of the file.
+Most useful when the key is supposed to be unique (e.g. setting the SSH port number)
-  - `reset` is like `set` but first attempts to uncomment and modify the already available key/value set in place if they are commented out by `#`.
+  - `reset` is like `set` but first attempts to uncomment and modify the value of the already available key in place if they are commented out by `#`.
   - `autoset` is like `set` but does not prompt you if finds multiple matches.
 Instead, modifies the last one.
   - `autoreset` is like `reset` does not prompt you if finds multiple matches.
 Instead, modifies the last one.